 Giving up four hits in one inning of relief on July 26 pretty much sealed Lucier’s fate at midseason and he was optioned to the Colonels on July 30.
 The Sox sent outfielder Babe Barna down, too, and brought up pitcher Emmett O’Neill.

 Another head injury occurred on August 7 when Lucier was struck by a line drive off the bat of Minneapolis’s second baseman.
 Diagnosed with a concussion of the brain, he was briefly on the danger list and was kept in hospital for two days, prohibited from playing for a full week.

 In September, after Louisville’s season was over, Lou was called back up to Boston.
-He arrived on the 22nd and kicked off with a 3-2 complete-game 10-inning win over the St. Louis Browns on September 26, driving in one of the runs himself and scoring another, then watching Jim Tabor hit one off the left-field foul pole to win it.
+He arrived on the 22nd and kicked off with a 3-2 complete-game 10-inning win over the St. Louis Browns on September 26, driving in one of the runs himself, then watching Jim Tabor hit one off the left-field foul pole to win it.
 Lou lost his last start, on October 3, pounded for 13 hits.